chillout2k/ldap-acl-milter/README.md

 # ldap-acl-milter
 A lightweight, fast and thread-safe python3 [milter](http://www.postfix.org/MILTER_README.html) on top of [sdgathman/pymilter](https://github.com/sdgathman/pymilter) for basic Access Control (ACL) scenarios.
-The milter consumes policies from LDAP based on custom queries with trivial templating support:
+The milter consumes policies from LDAP based on a specialized [schema](https://github.com/chillout2k/ldap-acl-milter/LDAP/ldap-acl-milter.schema).
+Alternatively an already present schema can be uses as well.
+In this case custom queries with trivial templating support must be used:

 * %client_addr% = IPv(4|6) address of SMTP client
 * %sasl_user% = user name of SASL authenticated user